-Thousands raised for Afghan interpreters to relocate to UK
+Crowdfunding campaign raises thousands for Afghan interpreters to relocate to the UK

 More than £15,000 ($20,800 US dollars) has been raised to help Afghans resettle in Britain by a UK fundraising campaign founded by an ex-solider who had served in Afghanistan.